SteveAtSentosa/tcn-recruiting/README.md

 `Summary`
 * Country: Brazil
 * Mid Level Engineer, with 5+ years Dev ops experience
-* Designed, implemented, and managing dev and production deployment environments for PICS payment system (similar to Venmo)
+* Designed, implemented, and managing dev and production deployment environments for PIX payment system (similar to Venmo)
 * AWS/Terraform experience
 * English is a bit tough to understand
 * Very enthusiatic personalty, and he has a devOps focused youtube channel, so we know he is enthusiastic about his craft.